Massage for the Pregnant Mama, and Baby

 Perineal Massage during Pregnancy

-Evidence to show that perineal massage during pregnancy reduces the chance of tear or episiotomy is not overwhelming and can be confusing.
-Link to this summary study here, read the comments for anecdotal stories, and decide for yourself.
+Evidence to show that perineal massage during pregnancy reduces the chance of tear or episiotomy is not overwhelming and can be very confusing in quality and outcomes.
+There is still much to be done to prove benefits, and it should be done by comparing physiological birth and hospital/medicalised birth to provide true reliable outcomes and guides.
+Link to this summary study here, for a good comprehensive overview, despite being 2012, and decide for yourself.
 First time birthing mothers can benefit from familiarity with the pressure and stretch sensations in the perineum, and the enhanced flexibility that massage may provide; but positioning, perineal pressure (warm compress at crowning) and birthing method are also huge important factors.

 What shows more significantly, is that tears and episiotomies are significantly reduced by slow, controlled birthing of the baby, allowing the perineum to stretch gently (see study here).
-This is exactly what we teach with our hypnobirthing program - to 'breathe the baby out' instead of pushing the baby out!
+This is exactly what we teach with our hypnobirthing program - to 'breathe the baby out' instead of "pushing" the baby out!
+Mother directed bearing down, with no-one telling her to 'push'!
+It works, and protects the perineum!

 This great blog about Fear of Perineal Trauma , written by Vicki Hobbs is a great resource of information, and includes a link to this instructional video about perineal massage for those who choose to do it.
 (Vicki, from Western Australia is a Hypnobirthing Australia Childbirth Educator, and a Pregnancy, Birth & Postpartum Consultant and Practitioner, Aromatherapist & Remedial Massage Therapist specialising in pregnancy, massage and placenta encapsulation.
 She is very well qualified to write and educate about this matter!)